SEKOIA-IO/intake-formats/doc/format.md

   It must be a PNG image, with transparent background, named `logo.png` and must be lighter than 50Ko.

 - a `manifest.yml` document.
-  This document must contain an UUID, that identify the module, the name of the module, a short and url-friendly name of the module and a short description that describes the module.
+  This document must contain an UUID that identifies the module, the name of the module, a short and url-friendly name of the module and a short description that describes the module.

-  For example, you can inspire from the [AWS Module manifest](../AWS/_meta/manifest.yml).
+  Here is an example from the [AWS Module manifest](../AWS/_meta/manifest.yml).

 ### Formats